Making science fun and relevant, one community at a time

 Science Ambassadors engage in community-based learning and return with new perspectives and awareness of Indigenous culture and knowledge that enriches their university studies and future work as Science, Technology, Engineering and Math professionals.

-We are currently seeking additional sponsors to complete the funding model needed to offer full programming in 2018/2019.
+We are currently seeking additional sponsors to complete the funding model needed to offer full programming.
 If you are interested in supporting this initiative, please contact us.

 In The News